OpenMetroMaps/OpenMetroMaps/java/map-editor.md

 Mouse actions on stations only work on a pixel-distance <=8 to the stations center.
-To make selecting and dragging stations easier, consider enabling the visibility of stations centers (F3).
+To make selecting and dragging stations easier, consider enabling the visibility of station centers (F3).

 ## Keyboard
 ### File